my0916/STRT2/README.md

 The conda environment is provided as `condaEnv.yml`.

 ## Requirements
 - Illumina BaseCalls files (.bcl).
-The number of lanes are determined based on the number of directories in the basecalls directory.
+The number of lanes is determined based on the number of directories in the basecalls directory.
 Here is an example of 4 lanes:
 ```
   ├── L001
   ├── L002